The structure of interval orders with no infinite antichain: Prime interval orders with no infinite antichains are at most countable

-In any poset, every initial segment is a union of ideals.
+In any ordered set, every initial segment is a union of ideals.
 The structure of initial segments is a bit simpler in the case of interval orders.
-If $I$ is an initial segment not generated by the set $Max(I)$ of the maximal elements of $I$, that is $I\neq \mydownarrow Max(I)$, then $I\setminus \mydownarrow Max(I)$ is a nonprincipal ideal of $P$ (Lemma \ref{lem:is2}).
+If $I$ is an initial segment not generated by the set $\max(I)$ of the maximal elements of $I$, that is $I\neq \mydownarrow \max(I)$, then $I\setminus \mydownarrow \max(I)$ is updirected with no largest element (Lemma \ref{lem:is2}).
 Next, every ideal contains a cofinal chain (Theorem \ref{thm:cofinal-chain}).
-Furthermore, if the cofinality is uncountable and there is no infinite antichain, then $I$ is the linear sum of subposets indexed by a chain of order type $\kappa$.
+Furthermore, if an ideal has uncountable cofinality \(\kappa\) and there is no infinite antichain, then $I$ is the linear sum of ordered sets indexed by a chain of order type $\kappa$.
 From which follows that an uncountable scattered interval order with no infinite antichain cannot be prime (Proposition \ref{prop:notprime}).